MaxPleaner/ghostwriter/README.md

 I wanted to define and run steps dynamically from any ruby script.
 To get this to work, I looked into the [cucumber-ruby rubydoc](http://www.rubydoc.info/github/cucumber/cucumber-ruby/) and tried to use the existing API as much as possible.
 I still ended up building some custom components.
-I think the following could potentially be refactored to use cucumber's existing API, but I have written my own component for this gem:
+I think the following could potentially be refactored to use cucumber's existing API, but I have written my own components for this gem:

 - create steps on-the-fly
 - invoke steps by running a string through a regex matcher